dustinpfister/blog_posts/_posts/linux-cd.md

 ## 3 - Conclusion

 The linux cd command is one of many commands that are built into the bash command.
+There are many other basic built in commands that a new linux user should be aware of, in this post I also covered the pwd command which is yet another bash built in command.
+Other bash built in commands that will come up often are echo, and